Katie Rost Doing Video Series After ‘RHOP,’ No Longer With Andrew Martin?

-One woman viewers won’t be seeing when season 2 of The Real Housewives of Potomac premiers this Sunday night is model and philanthropist Katie Rost.
-The season 2 preview, which Bravo released in early March, shows the return of Gizelle Bryant, Karen Huger, Robyn Dixon, Ashley Darby, and Charrisse Jordan.
+One woman viewers won’t be seeing when Season 2 of The Real Housewives of Potomac premieres this Sunday night is model and philanthropist Katie Rost.
+The Season 2 preview, which Bravo released in early March, shows the return of Gizelle Bryant, Karen Huger, Robyn Dixon, Ashley Darby, and Charrisse Jordan.
 Taking Katie’s place is Monique Samuels.
 So what is Katie doing now?

 Although Katie’s no longer on the show, fans can still see her in action via her web series, titled Rost Exclusives.
 Posted to her Instagram account, the series shows Katie interviewing notable figures and celebrities.
 The last interview, posted about six weeks ago, shows her interviewing Chef Huda, winner of Food Network’s Cutthroat Kitchen.
 So far, the only other person Katie has interviewed is music producer Jerry Wonda Duplessis.